sakti001/OctoBot/README.md

 3. `pip3 install python-telegram-bot` - This is Bot API wrapper which Octeon use

+3. `pip3 install emoji praw requests` - Requirments for some modules

 ### Creating your own plugins

 See plugin/Example.py